-Mecrisp is an implementation of a standalone native code Forth for MSP430 microcontroller chips.
-At the moment, it runs out of the box on MSP430F2274 and MSP430G2553 micros.
+Mecrisp is an implementation of a standalone native code Forth for MSP430 microcontrollers.
+Many chips and all current MSP430 based Launchpads are supported.
+It fits into 11 kb of flash or fram and runs with at least 512 bytes of ram.
 You can choose to compile to flash or to ram, and it generates native code with folding, inlining of short words and it opcodes common instructions.
-Note that it doesn't need to save any pointers, so info flash keeps untouched.
-Hopefully it should be completely interrupt-save and you can hook your Forth definitions to interrupt vectors.
-Of course, you should not hook create to a timer interrupt, unless you want all your memory to be filled with random creatures :-) Altought it is in spirit of ANS, there are some differences: Be careful !
+Note that it doesn't need to save any pointers, so it compiles directly into flash memory without the need for erase cycles.
+It is completely interrupt-save and you can hook your Forth definitions to interrupt vectors.
+Of course, you should not hook create to a timer interrupt, unless you want all your memory to be filled with random creatures :-) Although it is in spirit of ANS, there are a few differences: Be careful !

 I am looking forward to find out how Mecrisp can serve you best.
 Examples are going to come, implementations for other chips of the MSP430 family shouldn't be too far away.
 Do you have a particular one in mind ?
 Do you have great code snipplets that show the abilities of Mecrisp well ?
 Write an E-Mail and you will be in touch !

 You can get Mecrisp on its download page.